 Brown, H., Ellins, J., Jackson, O., Gale, N., Sawbridge, Y. and Morton, D. (2014) An evaluation of cancer surgery services in the UK.
 A report for Cancer Research UK by the Health Services Management Centre, University of Birmingham, and ICF – GHK consulting, February 2014.

-Lord, L. & Gale, NK (in press) Subjective Experience or Objective Process: understanding the gap between values and practice for involving patients in designing patient-centred care.
-Journal of Health Organization and Management.
+Lord, L. & Gale, NK (2014) Subjective Experience or Objective Process: understanding the gap between values and practice for involving patients in designing patient-centred care.
+Journal of Health Organization and Management, 28 (6).

 Gale, N., Heath, G., Cameron, E., Rashid, S., Redwood, S. (2013) Using the Framework Method For the Analysis of Qualitative Data in Multi-disciplinary Health Research.
 BMC Medical Research Methodology, 13: 117